 When it comes to your furniture, less is more — and your buyers are going to want square footage, not tons of seating.
 Leave enough space for the buyer to imagine their own furniture inside of the house.
-Remove any unnecessary pieces that may clutter your living room, kitchen or bedrooms.
+Remove any unnecessary pieces that may clutter your living room, kitchen, or bedrooms.
 Keep it simple and relaxed.
-This includes the removal of family pictures, any posters or non-artwork on the walls, personal items, etc. Think of your home as a freshly cleaned hotel suite, and stage it that way.
+This includes the removal of family pictures or personal items.
+You can add personality with wall art – think of your home as a freshly cleaned hotel suite, and stage it that way.

 There are ways to enhance space with furniture.
 After all, it’s about how the buyer will perceive each space.
 Choose a focal point for each room.
 Will it be the oversized antique sofa against the wall or the grand piano in front of your striking bay window?
 In this case, you want to draw attention to the bay window, so your focal point should be the piano — therefore you should choose a less extravagant seating piece.